RylanSchaeffer/rylanschaeffer.github.io/content/learning/natural_language_processing/misc/definitions.md

 https://arxiv.org/pdf/2009.11523.pdf

-Motivation: don't want predetermined vocabulary size.
-Propose compositional output embedding layer that uses info from structured lexicon (wordNet).

 Claim: Show that performance gains are driven by increased accuracy on low-frequency words.

-Idea: We can think of last layer as being "output embedding," where each row is an embedding for a particular word.
-Rather than having a fixed number of rows, we can build rows on the fly using our input embedding matrix combined with definitions from WordNet combined with semantically related words.

-Encoding word using character sequence + external knowledge base (structured lexicon WordNet) + defintiions.
-Train neural network to output a word's embedding.
+Idea: instantiate a network that takes in surface form of word, natural language definition (from a dictionary) and relationships with other words (from structured lexicon) and outputs embedding vector.
+For each sentence/sequence, use this network to dynamically construct an input and output embedding matrix (the output matrix is a transformation of the input matrix) and use both matrices for the language task.

 Hypothesized that main benefit comes from rare words in training data.
 Based on word frequency, Groc performs best on rare words.

+https://arxiv.org/pdf/2009.11523.pdf Grounded Compositional Outputs for Adaptive Language Modeling:

+Idea: We can think of last layer of any language model as being "output embedding," where each row is an embedding for a particular word.
+Rather than having a fixed number of rows, we can build rows on the fly using our input embedding matrix combined with definitions from WordNet combined with semantically related words.

 ### Kim and Jeong IEEE Access 2021